Corporate partnerships policy

 4.1.
 Working with like-minded organisations

-We will actively seek funding from third parties if they support our aims and share our principles whilst respecting our intellectual independence.
+We will actively seek to build relationships with third parties, including commercial companies, if they support our aims and share our principles whilst respecting our intellectual independence.
+This can include funding as well as wider pro bono support, including patient engagement and public policy campaign work.

 4.2.
 Maintaining independence

 We need to ensure that we maintain our independence and do everything we can to cure macular disease.
+We will do this by working with a wide range of companies, often within the same industry.
 We will not work with organisations seeking to influence or constrain our intellectual independence or use a partnership solely or mainly to advance their own commercial agenda.

 4.3.
 Transparency

 We will not accept funds derived from activities that give us reasonable grounds for supposing that they might be illicit.
-Support from a third party will be acknowledged on our website and in our printed materials.
+We will also acknowledge the companies we work with on our website and, where any support is directly related to a specific activity, we will also recognise this support in the relevant materials.
 We do this not only to make our gratitude visible but also to be transparent about the source of the support we have received thereby.

 4.4.
 Working with the pharmaceutical industry